globeandmail/startr/README.md

 * **`analyze.R`**: Consumes the data files saved out by `process.R`, and is where all of the true "analysis" occurs, including grouping, summarizing, filtering, etc. All descriptive and relational statistical analysis.
 More complicated analysis can be split into additional `analyze_somestep.R` files as required.

 * **`visualize.R`**: Generates plots.

+There's also an optional (but recommended) RMarkdown file (**`notebook.Rmd`**) you can use to generate a report – especially useful for longer-term projects where you need to document the questions you're asking.

 #### Step 1: Set up your project